himashu18/FLOW-PROOF-Metacrafter-beginner-Creating-NFT/README.md

 And we are going to add borrowAuthNFT  in existing program of Cryptopoops Now the exection the code on playground .
 I have deployed , NonFungibleToken.cdc at 0x06  and Deploy CryptoPoops.cdc at 0x05 .
-we now create the collection by deploying Collection.cdc  which is in Transcation section.
+we now create the collection by deploying Collecting.cdc  which is in Transcation section.
 Execute Minting.cdc transaction with address  0x05 and add the required infoemation .
-Execute ReadScript.cdc with address textbox with the address where the NFT is stored.
+Execute Read.cdc with address textbox with the address where the NFT is stored.